 Ages 5+, Live Online, Expert-Led, Free Intro Sessions

 Maybe you're worried your student won't be able to learn how to use Scratch without an effective, structured learning path, and help when they run into frustrating problems?
 In that case, live online classes from an award-winning platform such as Create & Learn are a great solution.
 Explore a selection of Scratch coding classes by grade level to find the right starting place for your student.
+While this program does use Scratch, your student will get the experience and skills of being in a class taught by experts with other students!
 They'll enjoy fun project and inquiry-based learning in a small group setting, as well as a curriculum designed by professionals from Google, Stanford, and MIT.
 There are even free intro classes so there's no risk in trying it out!

 3. MIT App Inventor